Jin93/MUSSEL/README.md

 ```
 The following columns are required for the GWAS summary data files:

  1. rsid: SNP ID, in the format of rsXXXX.
-If only the position information is available (in the training GWAS data and/or validation data), please impute rsid (e.g., using LD reference data with the same genome build).
+If only the position information is available, please impute RSID using reference genotype data of the same genome build.
- 2. chr: shromosome, 1, 2, ..., or 22.
+ 2. chr: chromosome, 1, 2, ..., or 22.
  3. beta: SNP effect.
 For binary traits, beta is the log of odds ratio (logOR) from logistic regressions.
  4. beta_se: standard error of beta.
  5. a1: effective (reference) allele (counted allele in regression), the allele which beta corresponds to.
  6. a0: other (alternative) allele.
 Note that sometimes it is referred to as "a2".
  7. n_eff: GWAS sample size by SNP.
-For binary traits, it is the effective sample sizes = 4 / (1 / N_control + 1 / N_case); and for continuous traits, it is the same as the total sample size.
+For binary traits, it is the effective sample size: 4 / (1 / N_control + 1 / N_case); and for continuous traits, it is the same as the total sample size.

-Before running the MUSSEL pipeline, please consider applying the following quality control steps on the GWAS summary data files, if possible:
+Before running the MUSSEL pipeline, please consider applying the following quality control steps on the GWAS summary data:

  1. Only keep the biallelic HapMap3 + MEGA SNPs (SNP IDs can be found in the second column of `ref_bim.txt`) to avoid troubles caused by reading huge files (e.g., > 8 million SNPs) in R.
  2. Remove SNPs with minor allele frequencies lower than 1% in all populations.
- 3. Remove SNPs with small GWAS sample sizes (90% of median per SNP GWAS sample size).
+ 3. Remove SNPs with very small GWAS sample sizes (e.g., < 90% of the total GWAS sample size).
+This step can be omitted if too many SNPs are removed.

 __Note:__